jelmer/silver-platter/README.rst

 * *upload-pending*: Build and upload a package and push/propose the changelog updates.
-* *run*: Similar to *svp run* but ensures that the *upstream* and *pristine-tar* branches are available as well, and can test that the branch still builds.
+* *run*: Similar to *svp run* but specific to Debian packages: it ensures that the *upstream* and *pristine-tar* branches are available as well, can optionally update the changelog, and can test that the branch still builds.

-Some Debian-specific example recipes are provided in examples/debian/:
+Some Debian-specific example recipes are provided in `examples/debian/`:

 * *lintian-fixes.yaml*: Run the `lintian-brush
   <https://packages.debian.org/lintian-brush>`_ command to